ziemovit/ColorsMCP/README.md

 ## Overview

 This is a Model Context Protocol (MCP) server implementation built with .NET 9.0.
-Both STDIO and SSE versions.
+Projects are provided to build:
+- STDIO
+- SSE - Docker Image
+- SSE - Azure Function App

 Able to ask questions about Colors.